|The Frankfurt-Tipp rating:|

 |Production country:||Spanien 2014|

-Rafa (Dani Rovira), Andalusian with body and soul, has a problem: after a one-night stand he fell in love with a Baskin of all people.
-Andalusians and Basques - that's not really possible.
-Nevertheless, he travels after the fiery Amaia (Clara Lago) to her small hometown Argoitia to confess his love for her.
-But unfortunately his beloved doesn't react as he expected and so it looks like Rafa has to drive back to Sevilla without having achieved anything.
-But then Amaias father Koldo (Karra Elejalde) announces his visit, hoping to meet his future son-in-law Antxon.
-It's just too bad he's long gone.
-And now Amaia of all people has to ask Rafa to play Basque for her father.
-And of course this can only end in chaos...
+Rafa (Dani Rovira), Andalusian with heart and soul, has a problem: after a one-night stand he has fallen in love with a Basque, of all people.
+Andalusians and Basques - that doesn't really go together.
+Nevertheless, he travels after the fiery Amaia (Clara Lago) to her small hometown Argoitia to confess his love to her.
+But unfortunately his beloved doesn't react as he expected and so it looks like Rafa has to go back to Seville without having achieved anything.
+But then Amaia's father Koldo (Karra Elejalde) announces his visit, hoping to meet his future son-in-law Antxon.
+Too bad he's long gone.
+And now Amaia has to ask Rafa, of all people, to play the Basque for her father.
+And of course that can only end in chaos...

-"8 Names for Love" is the most successful Spanish film of all time in its homeland Spain with over 10 million visitors.
-It is a very similar success story as the "Sch`tis" did at that time.
-In both cases, the "rivalry" between different regions - in this case between Andalusia and the Basque Country - is taken for a ride with excessive clichés and playing with dialects.
-Even though director Emilio Martinez Lázaro stole a scene from Rafas way to Argoitia directly at the "Sch`tis", he managed to make some very independent, really good jokes, which make "8 names for love" an entertaining pleasure.
+8 Names for Love is the most successful Spanish film of all time in its native Spain, with over 10 million admissions.
+It's a very similar success story to The Sh`tis back in the day.
+In both cases the rivalry between different regions is made fun of with exaggerated clichés and the play with dialects - in this case between Andalusia and the Basque country.
+Even if director Emilio Martinez Lázaro has stolen a scene from Rafa's way to Argoitia directly from the Sh`tis, he has succeeded in some very independent, really good gags that make 8 Names for Love an entertaining pleasure.

-How Rafa mutates by chance into a separatist street fighter or is completely overwhelmed by Basque eating habits at his first dinner with Amaia's father is a source of many hearty laughs.
-Also the charm of the actors is extremely infectious and also works out beyond the borders of Spain very well.
-The game with the prejudices that Andalusians and Basques face, on the other hand, is something that only spectators who are familiar with these regions of Spain can really understand.
-Of course, there's not much left of the word joke left in the dubbing either.
+How Rafa, for example, mutates into a separatist street fighter by chance or is completely overwhelmed by Basque eating habits at the first dinner with Amaia's father provides many hearty laughs.
+The charm of the cast is also extremely infectious and works quite well beyond the borders of Spain.
+The play on the prejudices that Andalusians and Basques face, on the other hand, is something that of course only those viewers who are familiar with these regions of Spain can really understand.
+Admittedly, there is not much left of the wordplay in the dubbing either.

-Who likes romantic comedies of the somewhat over-exaggerated kind will still get his money's worth.
-The picturesque landscape of the Basque Country, the likeable actors and a lot of successful situation comedy make the Spanish blockbuster, despite some weak moments, a nice joke, which doesn't have the cult potential of the "Sch'tis", but which offers one and a half hours of happy flight from reality for the heart and the laughter muscles.
-Not the really big litter, but in any case still: worth seeing!
+Who likes romantic comedies of the somewhat overdone kind, comes here nevertheless fully at his expense.
+The picturesque landscape of the Basque country, the likeable actors and a lot of successful situation comedy make the Spanish blockbuster despite some weak moments to a nice fun, which does not have the cult potential of the Sh`tis, but which offers one and a half hours of happy escape from reality for the heart and the laughing muscles.
+Not quite the big hit, but overall still definitely worth seeing

 An article by Frankfurt-Tipp